entur/gbfs-validator-java/README.md

 Planned rules:

 * Either station_information or station_status is required if the other is present
+  * Can this be checked by cross-checking ids between files - using schema patching?
-* vehicle_types is required vehicle types are referenced in other files
+* vehicle_types is required if vehicle types are referenced in other files (already covered?)
 * system_pricing_plans is required if pricing plans are referenced in other files